nandutejaswini/nandutejaswini/README.md

 ## 👩‍💻 About Me

 I'm Tejaswini, currently pursuing a Master of Science in Electrical and Computer Engineering at the University of Florida, with an expected graduation in May 2024.
-I specialize in advanced machine learning techniques and their applications in genomic data analysis.
+I specialize in advanced machine learning techniques and their applications in real world.

 ### 🎓 Education